sgm28/Starca-Team-Project/README.md

 - [x] User will see a custom alert dialog
 - [ ] User will be able to sign in with Facebook
 - [ ] User will be able to post multiple pictures for listings
+- [ ] User will be able to cancel their rental

 ### 2. Screen Archetypes